 Specific requirements for each of the undergraduate majors are shown below.
-Students must earn a grade of at least C- in all major courses, and must earn a total of 128 credits (including General Education, Major Requirements & Electives).
+Students must earn a grade of at least C- in all major courses, and must earn a total of 128 credits (including Core Curriculum, Major Requirements & Electives).

-ART HISTORY - OPTION 1
+BA in ART HISTORY - OPTION 1

-ARTHISTORT OFFICE

 Course

 Number Course Name (prerequisites)

 AH1000 Introduction to Western Art I

 AR1020 Materials & Technique of the Masters

 AH2013 Renaissance Art & Architecture

 AH2014 Baroque & Rococo Art & Architecture

 AH2016 19th & 20th Century Art & Architecture

 AH3090 Junior Seminar (sophomore standing + 3

 AH3090 AH courses at AH2000 level or above)

 AH4090 Senior Seminar (AH3090)

 Elective 1 Select three courses coded AH that are at

 Elective 2 the 3000 level or above, and only one of

 Elective 3 which may be cross listed.

-Elective 4 Colort any two courses coded All
+Elective 4 Coloct any two courses anded ALL

 Elective 5 Select any two courses coded AH.

 Students with a GPA of 3.7 or above in five upper-level Art History courses are eligible for department honors.

-Information on additional requirements can be obtained through the Department Chair.
+Information on additional requirements can be obtained from the Department Chair.

-ART HISTORY - OPTION 2
+BA in ART HISTORY - OPTION 2

 Course

 Number Course Name (prerequisites)

 AH1020 Introduction to Western Art II

 AR1020 Materials & Technique of the Masters

 AH2011 Ancient Art & Architecture

 AH2012 Medieval Art & Architecture

 AH2013 Renaissance Art & Architecture

 AH3090 Junior Seminar (sophomore standing + 3

-AH courses at AH2000 level or above)
+AH3090 AH courses at AH2000 level or above)

 AH4090 Senior Seminar (AH3090)

 Elective 1 Select three courses coded AH that are at

 Elective 2 the 3000 level or above, and only one of

 Elective 3 which may be cross listed.

-Elective 4 Calcat any two sources and d All

-Elective 5 Select any two courses coded AH.
+Elective 4 Select any two courses coded AH.

+Elective 5

 Students with a GPA of 3.7 or above in five upper-level Art History courses are eligible for department honors.
-Information on additional requirements can be obtained through the Department Chair.
+Information on additional requirements can be obtained from the Department Chair.

-COMPARATIVE LITERATURE
+BA in COMPARATIVE LITERATURE

 Course

 Number Course Name (prerequisites)

 CL1025 The World, the Text & the Critic I

 CL1050 The World, the Text & the Critic II

 CL2085 Literary Criticism & Theory

 or or

 CL/GS2006 Contemporary Feminist Theory

 CL3020 Production, Translation, Creation,

 Publication

 or or

 CL3035 Contemporary World Literature

-CL4075 Portfolio (junior standing)
+CL4075 Portfolio - 1 credit (junior standing, CL

+major)

-NOTE: In selecting Survey and Elective courses, students must take at least one course from each of the three periods - Classical, Medieval & Renaissance
+NOTE: In selecting Survey and Elective courses, students must take at least one course from each of the

+students must take at least one course from each of the three periods - Classical, Medieval & Renaissance Survey Courses: select two courses from the following

-Survey Courses: select two courses from the following
+Survey Courses: select two courses from the following list

-IISt

 CL3113 Ancient Greek Literature (Classical)

 CL2059 Tales from Europe

-CL2031 American Fiction (1845-1970): Studies
+CL 2024 American Fiction (1845-1970): Studies

-CL2051 in Compassion
+CL2031 in Compassion

 CL/EN2051 English Literature before 1800

 CL/EN2052 English Literature since 1800

 CL2053 The Golden Age in Spain & Europe

 CL2055 (Renaissance)

 CL2054 Modern Latin American & Spanish

 CL2034 Literature

 CL2055 Saints and Sinners in the Italian

 CL2055 Renaissance (Renaissance)

 CL2056 French & American Exchanges in

-Modern Italian Literature
+CL2030 Modern Italian Literature

+CL/FR3032 The Monstrous & Fabulous Renaissance

+CL/FR3032 (Renaissance)

 CL3035 Contemporary World Literature

+CL3044 The Franco-American Novel